ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.8.24: introduced crate feature flags for selecting Pdfium API versions to use in `PdfiumLibraryBindings`; reworked `build.rs` to output bindings for multiple sets of Pdfium header files; reworked bindings implementations to differentiate between API versions that include the `FPDFFont_*` and `FPDFText_GetTextObject()` functions added in 0.8.23, and API versions that do not;
+  internally reorganize source code layout to make the code structure clearer.
 * 0.8.23: synchronized Pdfium API header files against mainline; removes binding for function `FPDFText_GetTextRenderMode()` in response to upstream change described at
   <https://github.com/ajrcarey/pdfium-render/issues/151>; adds bindings for `FPDFText_GetTextObject()`,